vvilhelmsen/ghostnotes.nvim/README.md

 ### Finding notes

 Ghost notes you have made can be found by using `leader + gnf` to find ALL your ghost notes, or `leader + gnF` to find ghost notes in your current project.
+You can also grep for content inside notes by doing `leader + gng` or `leader + gnG`.
 If you have telescope or snacks installed you will be able to preview the notes as well - see below:

 <img width="1163" height="957" alt="image" src="https://github.com/user-attachments/assets/7126a2fc-4648-4d20-90f9-622d55f82ccb" />

 If neither telescope nor snacks is installed you will get a simple picker that lets you see the headline and also moves you to the location of the note when picked.
+Grepping will not work without telescope + snacks.

 ---
 ## Install